 Visit me at my studio.
 I’m here 11-ish to 6-ish most days – sometimes earlier, often later.
-Sometimes I’m printing, sometimes I’m working on the mosaic in the garden, sometimes I’m doing paperwork… Sometimes I’m not here at all, when the hills or the islands or the bright lights of Glasgow call … contact me for an appointment if you want to be sure I’m in before you climb the hill …
+Sometimes I’m printing, sometimes I’m working on the mosaic in the garden, sometimes I’m doing admin, sometimes I’m studying, sometimes I’m not here at all, when the hills or the islands or the bright lights of Glasgow call … Contact me for an appointment if you want to be sure I’m in before you climb the hill …

 Same person, different labels.

 Blessed is he who has learned to laugh at himself, for he shall never cease to be entertained.

 None but ourselves can free our minds.

 Bob Marley, Redemption Song